 The best known use for coconut oil is as a sensational hair mask.
 Smooth a handful onto your washed locks and let it seep in for a few hours before rinsing out and you shall have soft, bouncy hair that will be the envy of all.
 Even I, whose hair is always more oily than dry, found the mask to be fool-proof: seriously light and voluminous hair for two days, with a scent that can’t be beat.

 I shan’t recreate the wheel with my own step by step guide, as it’s fairly straightforward, but do check out Brittany and Miscriant’s guides.

-It’s a no-brainer but pure coconut oil makes a great body lotion, especially at night as it seeps in while you sleep.
+It’s a no-brainer but pure coconut oil makes a great body lotion, especially at night as it soaks in while you sleep.
 Do the following:

 - Slather all over washed skin, and let it absorb (a little goes a long way)

 - Tell someone you love that you are now ‘good enough to eat’